Predicting with Proxies: Transfer Learning in High Dimension: Experiments

 A key component of healthcare delivery is patient risk scoring.
 Identifying patients who are at risk for a particular adverse event can help inform early interventions and resource allocation.
 In this case study, we consider Type II diabetes.
 In 2012, approximately 8.3\% of the world's adult population had diabetes, which is a leading cause of cardiovascular disease, renal disease, blindness, and limb amputation \citep{lall2017personalized}.
 To make matters worse, an estimated 40\% of diabetics in the US are undiagnosed, placing them at risk for major health complications \citep{cowie2009full}.
 At the same time, several clinical trials have demonstrated the potential to prevent type II diabetes among high-risk individuals through lifestyle interventions \citep{tuomilehto2011long}.
 Thus, our goal is to accurately predict patient-specific risk for Type II diabetes to inform interventions.

-There are typically two ways a healthcare provider can obtain a risk predictor: train a new risk prediction model based on its own patient cohort (true cohort of interest), or use an existing well-known risk prediction model that has been trained on a different patient cohort (proxy cohort) at a different healthcare provider.
+There are typically two ways a healthcare provider can obtain a risk predictor: train a new risk predictor based on its own patient cohort (true cohort of interest), or use an existing risk predictor that has been trained on a different patient cohort (proxy cohort) at a different healthcare provider.
 Training a new model can bring with it data scarcity challenges for small- or medium-sized providers; on the other hand, implementing an existing model can be problematic due to differences in physician behavior, shifts in patient characteristics, and discrepancies from how data is encoded in the medical record.
 In this case study, we will take patient data from a medium-sized provider as our gold data, and patient data pooled from two larger providers as our proxy data.

-\textit{Data:} We use electronic medical record data across a number of healthcare providers.
-After basic pre-processing, we have roughly 100 features constructed from patient-specific information available \textit{before} his/her most recent visit, and our outcome is an indicator variable for whether the patient was diagnosed with diabetes \textit{during} his/her most recent visit; see Appendix \ref{app:emr} for details.
+\textit{Data:} We use electronic medical record data across several healthcare providers.
+After basic pre-processing, we have roughly 100 features constructed from patient-specific information available \textit{before} his/her most recent visit, and our outcome is an indicator variable for whether the patient was diagnosed with diabetes \textit{during} his/her most recent visit.
 There are 980 patients in the proxy cohort (other providers), and 301 patients in the gold cohort (target provider), i.e., $\nproxy \gg \ngold$.